CzechsMix/czechsmix.github.io/_posts/2016-6-14-start-how-present.md

 #### The more difficult part.

-See, when I started, I thought all I needed to do was move drop the weight.
+See, when I started, I thought all I needed to do was drop the weight.
 My diet was mostly okay, and I was fairly active.
 I just had a few extra pounds.
 I was wrong.
 What you need to do is become the kind of person for whom weight is not an issue.
 Whether that means adopting a hyper active lifestyle where you can't wait to start your day with a 10 mile run, or overhauling you entire diet to consist of lean meats, and high fiber vegetables.
 For me, it was simply mindfulness.
 Knowing what, and how much I ate, and how active I was.
 With that data, I could know that I was keeping the right balance to achieve my particular fitness goals.

 #### The gritty details.